NICHOLAS85/dynamic-wall/README.md

 **Warning EXPERIMENTAL, can cause high memory usage and trigger [EARLYOOM](https://github.com/rfjakob/earlyoom) if in use**
 `-p` allows you to preview a specific theme. ex: `dynamicwall --preview EarthView`

+`-c` list all folders in your theme directory regardless of if they're in a valid format.

 ## Configuration

-All config options can be found in `dynamicwall.config`, adjust settings here.
+All config options can be found in `~/bin/dynamic-wall/dynamicwall.config`, adjust settings here.
 If you mess up your config `default.config` is a backup.<br/>In addition to `dynamicwall.config` there is a file named `override.config` which can be placed into a theme folder.
 Any variables set in here will override it's corresponding value in `dynamicwall.config` when that theme is loaded, allowing for per-theme configuration.

 Available config options: